Chells is part of the Stevenage North PCN (Primary Care Network). The PCN is made up of 3 practices

 What does the merger mean to me?

-We are writing to all registered patients of Poplars surgery Practice to advise that the premises will close permanently from 31st March 2022.
+We are writing to all registered patients of The Poplars Surgery to advise we are proposing that the premises will close permanently from 31st March 2022.
 Please be reassured that the closure of this branch will not affect your registration with Stanmore Medical Group and the doctors and staff will be happy to care for you as our patient at Chells Way, St Nicholas and Stanmore Road.
 We very much hope that you will remain as our patient.

 Can I still see my usual Doctor or Nurse?